Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/partners/2-certification/available-certifications/sis/use-cases/chronic-absenteeism.md

 ## Use Case 6

-### As a school district, I want to be able to track a student’s attendance history to identify cases where students may be at risk of exceeding state mandates for attendance and/or time in school.
+### As a school district, I want to be able to track a student’s attendance history to identify cases where students may be at risk of exceeding state mandates for attendance and/or time in school

 <details>
 <summary>Resource Requirements</summary>